cp3402-students/cp3402-2021-site-cp3402-2021-group10/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Both theme versions do not require any setup or modifications, as long as you have WordPress installed locally or on a server.
+G10-Static takes < 5 Minutes to setup, this version only you to have basic access prvileges such as Importing Theme and Add New Page
+G10-Dynamic takes 10 - 15 Minutes to setup, inaddition to the previous requirement, this version also requires you have access to wp-content folder along with SQL Datatbase access.

 <br><br>

 ### Prerequisites

 * WordPress
-* Access to SQL Database
 * Admin Privileges on WordPress Site
+* Access to wp-content folder (G10-Dynamic Only)
+* Access to SQL Database (G10-Dynamic Only)
 <br>

 ### Installation